-In the recent years Vizio has gone past its teething troubles, acknowledged its short falls and has worked towards establishing itself as a preferred brand in the UK low priced smart TV market.
-This brand is not quite there yet because it lacks the high image and sound quality, but it has not given up its lower prices even when the quality has been constantly improving.
+In the recent years, Vizio has gone past its teething troubles, acknowledged its shortfalls and has worked towards establishing itself as a preferred brand in the UK low priced smart TV market.
+This brand is not quite there yet because it lacks the high image and sound quality, but it has not given up their lower prices even when the quality has been constantly improving.
 That’s the reason why it was termed the best bargain TV brand in the UK.

 Hit and miss

 Toshiba has a wide range of TVs across its catalogue including small screens, mid-sized screens, DVD combis and ultra HD 4K TVs.
-Toshiba, along with its own production line, also brands & sells some TVs manufactured by third party manufacturers.
+Toshiba, along with its own production line, also brands & sells some TVs manufacture third-party manufacturers.
 There are many sets that have fabulous user reviews but unfortunately there are many that don’t.
 Toshiba has regularly featured as a brand to shy away from.
 We think you must make your own decision based on the TV model you’re buying.

 Not that sharp anymore